 Mindvalley is an online education platform that hosts a range of programs centered on personal development.

-Why I wanted to do WildFit
+Why I wanted to try the Wildfit program

 But after those widely accepted basics — plenty of fresh vegs, drinking lots of water, avoiding processed foods, etc — I’ve always found the wellness industry is a total minefield of conflicting advice.

 Everywhere you turn there is scientifically backed “evidence” for totally contrasting theories and opinions on what is best for us.